User2429/GetDiscogsRelease/docs/Documentation.md

 | `40` |	Release record for id not complete (no closing tag). |
 | `50` |	Failed to open output file. |

-In PowerShell the executable return code may be retrieved from the variable `$LASTEXITCODE`.
+In PowerShell the executable return code may be retrieved from the variable `$LastExitCode`.
 If the bash script is used in Linux then the executable return code may be retrieved from the Linux variable `$?` but only immediately after the script has run as it will be overwritten by the return code from the next Linux command.